grtoverflow/PC-Malloc/README.md

 ---------
 NightWatch is an externsion designed for memory allocator, which is targeting on the resource management of CPU cache.

-The traditional design objectives of dynamic memory allocators are about the topics of main memory resource management, for example, improving the efficiency of memory allocation, reducing the memory fragment, etc. However, for most commodity platforms, both CPU cache sets and physical pages are physically indexed.
+The traditional memory allocators are designed focusing on main memory resource management, for example, improving the efficiency of memory allocation, reducing the memory fragment, etc. However, for most commodity platforms, both CPU cache sets and physical pages are physically indexed.
 This implies, data’s mapping to the main memory and CPU cache is closely coupled: once the main memory assignment for a piece of data is finished, the data’s mapping to the cache is automatically settled.
 With this coupling, it is possible that low locality and high-locality data are mapped to the same cache sets, causing cache performance degradation.

 From this point of view, it is necessary to integrate cache resource management into dynamic memory allocator.
-In other words, the dynamic memory allocator should be extended to perform as a dual-memory-layer-manager, which handles main memory allocations, as well as cache memory allocations.
+In other words, the dynamic memory allocator should be extended to perform as a dual-memory-layer-manager, which handles main memory allocations, as well as cache memory management.

-NightWatch is designed targeting on this goal.
+NightWatch is designed for this goal.
 When integreted with NightWatch, a traditional memory allocator can handle the resource management of cache: once an allocation request arrives, NightWatch quantifies the cache demand, and notifies the memory allocator to allocate memory with proper data-to-cache mapping.

 Library Interfaces